Whether you’re just getting started or already using Camiila with your team, we’re here to help.

 This FAQ is a living document; you may expect addition of new items and improvements to the existing answers.

 First things first!
-Start by populating your group.
+Start by populating your network.

 If you are the first person that signed up to Camiila in a team, you’ll land in an empty workspace.